• Current students

 10. What happens if one of my students needs to defer an examination attempt?

-11. How often should the Mentor review the CA Diary?
+11. How often should the approver review the Training & Development Log (TDL)?

 12. How to terminate/transfer the training contract?

-13. What happens to the trainee's CA Diary if the training contract is terminated/transferred?
+13. What happens to the trainee's Training & Development Log (TDL) if the training contract is terminated/transferred?

 1. How can I ensure that my new students have applied for their exemptions?

 Prior to enrolment onto a Chartered Accountants Ireland course programme all students must clear their eligibility/exemptions.
-Students can apply for exemptions anytime from 1 April to end of July each year.
-Students who have completed the application process will be provided with a letter confirming their status from Chartered Accountants Ireland.
+Students who have completed the application process can download a letter confirming their eligibility/exemptions status from Chartered Accountants Ireland.
 You should request that your new students provide this letter to you.
 Find out more details on applying for exemptions and the list of accredited programmes.

 Back to Top